In this article

 - Document the date, device models, firmware versions, and outcome.

 If the drill fails, stop all DCA auto-withdraws to the affected address.
-Diagnose the discrepancy, re-establish cold storage from scratch, and update your exchange whitelist with the new verified address.
+Diagnose the discrepancy, rebuild cold storage from scratch, and update your exchange whitelist with the new verified address.
 See the Bitcoin cold storage setup guide for the full setup sequence.

 The workflow in practice